oemof/tespy/doc/using_tespy/components.rst

 - :code:`derivatives(self)` as well as
 - :code:`calc_parameters(self)`.

-The starting lines of your file would look like this:
+The starting lines of your file should look like this:

 .. code:: python

-    from tespy.components.components import component
+    from tespy.components import component
     from tespy.tools import dc_cc, dc_cp

     class my_custom_component(component):